Gabriel-May-Prochnow/Galuck/README.md

 ### Hi there 👋
 - 🧍  I'm from Brazil and I'm 20 years old;
 - 🇧🇷  My native language is Portuguese, but I speak English and I'm learning German;
-- 🌱 I’m currently learning Python, SQL and HTML/CSS;
+- 🌱 I’m currently learning Python, JavaScript and HTML/CSS;
 - 👯 I’m looking to collaborate on a 2D Indie GAME Project;
 - ⚔️ Fun fact: I love editing videos for Youtube;
 - Currently Working at Trixxfs